It has also been shown to have a strong synergistic effect against cancer with resveratrol, and also with EGCG in green tea.

 At last, the definitive, research-based book on how to build a diet to help beat cancer.
 Click here to read about it.

 Clearly there is a huge enthusiasm, even expectation, overseas for curcumin, if not in British hospitals and oncology departments.
 But the real issue is can you take enough of it orally to deliver it in adequate doses to your breast or prostate cells?
 Certainly curcumin (curcuma longa) was seen to be an important herb in the natural and successful treatment of prostate cancer that we covered in Cancer Watch (icon 2006, issue 3 ).
 We will just have to wait and see whether this longstanding Ayurvedic medicine will curry favour with the UK medical fraternity.

 (i) Magad et al, Anticancer Res 2002.
 22(6C) 4179-81

 (iv) Aggarwal et al Anticancer Res.
 2003.
 23; 363-98

 (vii) St Louis University 2010

 Professor Aggarwal has been the subject of a number of ´blogs´ - some anonymous and from Europe - attacking his credibility and even alleging fraud in his research.
-MD Anderson are investigating.
-As a result we use only one MD Anderson study in the above report and that has been verified by a second research source.
+Aggarwal has withdrawn or revisited several of his very many research papers for methodology reasons.
+MD Anderson have investigated the issue and Aggarwal continues in his Professorial role.
+However, as a result we use only one MD Anderson study in the above report and that has been verified by a second research source.

 People who read this article, also read: